TPFMachine Tutorial 1.1¶

 WARNING: Input data contains invalid values (NaNs or infs), which were automatically clipped. [astropy.stats.sigma_clipping] 2023-06-09 17:31:03,426 - astroquery - WARNING - Input data contains invalid values (NaNs or infs), which were automatically clipped.

-We can remove "background" pixels by increasing the flux_cut_off
+We can remove "background" pixels by increasing the flux_cut_off value.

 machine.build_shape_model(plot=True, flux_cut_off=10)